Overview for Gender Equity, Social Institutions, and Public Affairs Minor

 Introduction to Group Advocacy

 The course is designed to assist students in understanding and implementing ways in which they can advocate for deaf and hard-of-hearing persons in their communities.
 Concepts of leadership and group advocacy models and issues relevant to deaf and hard-of-hearing communities will be covered.
 Students will explore community development and practical applications pertaining to group and systemic advocacy frameworks.
 Students will examine international and national policies and their effectiveness in supporting deaf and hard-of-hearing communities.
 (Prerequisite: LEAD-200 or equivalent course.)
-Lecture 3 (Fall, Summer).
+Lecture 3 (Fall, Spring).

 Foundations of Public Policy